veit/python-basics-tutorial/docs/libs/packages-programmes.rst

 both cases, these are single executables that can run on machines that do not have Python installed.
-In many ways, however, standalone executables are not ideal, as they tend to be larger and less flexible than native Python applications, but in some in some situations they can also be the best or only solution.
+In many ways, however, standalone executables are not ideal, as they tend to be larger and less flexible than native Python applications, but in some situations they can also be the best or only solution.

 ``freeze``
 ----------